Bets on dog racing: what you need to know

 The main advantage of betting on dog racing is integrity and honesty in running races.
 After all, you can't bribe a greyhound with money.
 The human factor is kept to a minimum.
 There is a jockey in horse racing, but there is no human influence in dog racing.
 The human factor comes down only to the organization of competitions.
 Doping control at official competitions also works.
 As a result, it all depends on the abilities of the hounds and their readiness.

-How does a player identify favorites in dog racing?
-What selection criteria work in these seemingly exotic competitions?
+How does a player identify favourites in dog racing?
+What selection did criteria work in these seemingly exotic competitions?

 Distance and class of races